agnwinds/python/docs/sphinx/source/running_sirocco.rst

 where ``xxx`` is the root name of a parameter file.
 (The full name ``xxx.pf`` can also be entered).

-However Sirocco features a number of command line options which can be used to modify it's operation.
+However SIROCCO features a number of command line options which can be used to modify it's operation.
 These include the following:

 -h
-  Causes Sirocco to print out a brief help message and quit.
+  Causes SIROCCO to print out a brief help message and quit.
 The help message principally describes the command line options.

 -i (or --dry-run)
-  Causes Sirocco to read and verify the inputs, writing a clean version of the input file ``xxx.pf`` to the output file ``xxx.out.pf``, and then stop.
+  Causes SIROCCO to read and verify the inputs, writing a clean version of the input file ``xxx.pf`` to the output file ``xxx.out.pf``, and then stop.
 This option is useful for setting up a proper ``.pf`` file.
 (Often one will want to copy ``xxx.out.pf`` back to ``xxx.pf`` before proceeding.

 -t time_max
-  Limits a run of Sirocco to approximately time_max in sec.
+  Limits a run of SIROCCO to approximately time_max in sec.
 This switch is used in situations where one would like to check whether the routine is operating properly be continuing, or where one needs to checkpoint the program after a certain period of time (due for example to time limits placed on jobs in a Beowulf cluster).